 "Television is a different world now," Neil remarked to Howard before both agreed that NBC is doing a really good job of experimenting with different types of live programming – of which "Best Time Ever" is one example, along with the "AGT" live shows.

-"You were a really true good judge on that show," NPH praised, congratulating Howard on his final week of "AGT."
+"You were a really true, good judge on that show," Neil praised, congratulating Howard on his final week of "AGT."

-Neil said that he has been "very very stressed" the past week in preparation of his new variety show, which he also serves as both host and executive producer on.
+Neil said he has been "very, very stressed" the past week in preparation forf his new variety show, which he also serves as both host and executive producer on.

 "The segments on the show are super weird and crazy," he told Howard.
 Every week there is a celebrity guest announcer – this week's is Reese Witherspoon – along with a slew of hidden camera antics involving audience members and some musical numbers as well (Ricky Martin will stop by for a surprise).

-"Every time I take a dump on a plane I think of you Howard," NPH revealed in reference to the King of All Media's constant assertions that he will never poop on a commercial airplane for fear of the stench.
+"Every time I take a dump on a plane I think of you Howard," Neil revealed in reference to the King of All Media's constant assertions that he will never going No. 2 on a commercial airplane for fear of the stench.

 "So you go to the bathroom, [and] you're done.
 Go and sort of halfway wash your hands – meaning put a lot of soap on your hands and a little bit of water and then you have soapy hands.
 Sort of tai chi style, if you kind of waft your hands around, it's sort of like air freshener because then the room smells like the scent of the soap."